cloudeight/style-guidelines/css/README.md

 - Have no space before a property colon
 - Have a single space after a property colon
 - Have a trailing semi-colon at the end of each declaration
-- Have a closing brace on a new line
+- Have the closing brace on a new line

 **Good:**